The Passenger

 Synopsis

+1980, Mississippi.
 It is three in the morning when Bobby Western zips the jacket of his wet suit and plunges into the darkness of the ocean.
 His dive light illuminates a sunken jet, nine bodies still buckled in their seats, hair floating, eyes devoid of speculation.
-Missing from the crash site are the pilot's flight bag, the plane's black box, and the tenth passenger.
-But how?
+Missing from the crash site are the pilot's flight bag, the plane's black box – and the tenth passenger.

-Now a collateral witness, Bobby is haunted by the ghost of his father, inventor of the bomb that melted glass and flesh in Hiroshima; and by his sister, the love and ruin of his soul.
+Now a collateral witness to this disappearance, Bobby is discouraged from speaking of what he has seen.
+He is a man haunted: by the ghost of his father, inventor of the bomb that melted glass and flesh in Hiroshima, and by his sister, the love and ruin of his soul.

 Traversing the American South, from the bars of New Orleans to an abandoned oil rig off the Florida coast, The Passenger is a breathtaking novel of morality and science, the legacy of sin, and the madness that is human consciousness.